molssi-seamm/molssi-seamm.github.io/_sources/html/developers/2019/fluids_use_case.rst.txt

 Starting initially with LAMMPS_, this project intends to develop the use case of calculating properties of fluids to

-1. Create, test and refine flowcharts for predicting the density and cohesive energy of organic liquids.
+1. Create, test and refine :term:`flowcharts<flowchart>` for predicting the density and cohesive energy of organic liquids.
 #.
 Develop the capabilities of the `LAMMPS plugin`_ as needed for the
    flowcharts.
 #.
 Create or enhance any other plugins needed.